Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/propagation/ehata/README.md

 ## Interface

-The entry points are the routines `ExtendedHata()` and `MedianBasicPropLoss()`, which take as parameters the frequency, base station and mobile heights, and the terrain profile in the same ITS format as used by the ITM (Irregular Terrain Model) propagation model.
+The entry points are the routines `ExtendedHata()` and `MedianBasicPropLoss()` in ehata.py, which take as parameters the frequency, base station and mobile heights, and the terrain profile in the same ITS format as used by the ITM (Irregular Terrain Model) propagation model.

+Note that the original ITS C++ code uses a reversed profile compared to the ITM: the profile shall be given from the mobile station to the transmitter station.
+The python extension module `ehata_its_py.cpp` module takes care of this adaptation so that the outer interface is consistent with the ITM interface (ie the profile from transmitter to receiver).

 See the python wrapper `ehata.py` for a complete description of input/output parameters.